Research in Motion

 The path forward is clear: accredited education, licensing, regulation, and public awareness are essential to ensure that healthcare providers are qualified, ethical, and accountable.
 Only by respecting both the scientific and philosophical foundations of each profession can healthcare systems remain trustworthy and safe for all.

 Importantly, physiotherapists must not dilute their professional identity by adopting titles that do not reflect their scope of practice or training.
 Physiotherapy is a respected and evidence-based discipline with its own body of knowledge and standards.
-Misrepresenting their expertise not only jeopardizes patient care but also weakens the integrity and reputation of their profession.
-Upholding the identity with clarity and scientific rigor will not only protect patients but also strengthen the credibility of physiotherapy as an indispensable part of modern healthcare.
+Misrepresenting their expertise not only jeopardises patient care but also weakens the integrity and reputation of their profession.
+Upholding the identity with clarity and scientific rigour will not only protect patients but also strengthen the credibility of physiotherapy as an indispensable part of modern healthcare.

 Closing Note / Call to Action

-The conversation around healthcare titles is not just about semantics, it’s about trust, safety, and ethical responsibility.
+The conversation around healthcare titles is not just about semantics; it’s about trust, safety, and ethical responsibility.
 Every healthcare professional, regardless of their field, plays a vital role in improving lives.
 But this responsibility also comes with an obligation to be transparent about one’s qualifications and scope of practice.

 We invite healthcare professionals, policymakers, educators, and patients alike to reflect on how we can support clearer regulation, better education, and more informed choices in healthcare.
-How can we collectively ensure that every provider is accountable, that patients are empowered, and that professions like physiotherapy are respected for their scientific rigor and distinct contributions?
+How can we collectively ensure that every provider is accountable, that patients are empowered, and that professions like physiotherapy are respected for their scientific rigour and distinct contributions?

 Share your thoughts in the comments below or connect with your local healthcare bodies to advocate for stronger frameworks and greater public awareness.